 Firstly, the 12MP sensor comes with Focus Pixels, which are a secondary layer within the camera that works out what the phone is being pointed at and sharpens things up rather quickly.
 It's not the best in the industry, but it's more than quick enough and if you've got a millisecond to hold the camera steady you'll generally get a sharp snap each time.

-Live Photos is added into the mix too, and while I was sceptical when I first saw the feature on the 6S, I can't deny that it does enhance some snaps (there's a surprise foam party that wouldn't have been the same without the feature).
+Live Photos is added into the mix too, and while we were sceptical when we first saw the feature on the 6S, we can't deny that it does enhance some snaps (there's a surprise foam party that wouldn't have been the same without the feature).

 It's also the sapphire covering on the camera that's a decent upgrade too - so many pictures on older phones are now fuzzy and seemingly covered in a smeared layer, such are the micro-scratches that festoon the cover.